SublimeText/LaTeXTools/README.markdown

 Overall, LyTeXTools extends LaTeXTools in the following ways:

 * It accepts `.lytex` (LaTeX with inline Lilypond) in addition to `.tex` (plain LaTeX) source files.
-* It instructs `lilypond-book` to preprocess the current document, and to produce a preprocessed `.tex` file if necessary, prior to invoking latexmk.
+* It instructs `lilypond-book` to preprocess the current document, and to produce a `.tex` file if applicable, prior to invoking latexmk.
 * It extends the SyncTeX functionality, with seamless “forward” and “inverse” search capabilities regardless of the source file extension (`.tex` or `.lytex`).
 Unfortunately, as `lilypond-book` provides no native support for SyncTeX, this functionality would be best described as a hack and relies on a bash script for OS X (see below).
 Users are warmly invited to contribute a port of this short and straightforward script to Windows.

 As a functional extension of LaTeXTools, LyTeXTools is intended to behave identically with its original counterpart when invoked with plain `.tex` files.